Get Found on Google Maps. Get More Customers.

 How Local SEO Works in Malaysia

-Relevance is how closely a business profile matches what a user is searching for.
+How closely a business profile matches what a user is searching for.
 This is primarily determined by the primary category set in a Google Business Profile, the services listed, and the language of the business description.
-A restaurant categorised as “Restaurant” is less relevant to the query “dim sum KL” than one categorised as “Dim Sum Restaurant.”
 Category selection is the single most influential field in any GBP.

-Distance is how far the business is from the location used in the query, or from the user’s detected location when no location is specified.
-An SEO campaign cannot change a business’s physical address, but strong relevance and prominence signals can counterbalance a distance disadvantage in many competitive markets.
+How far the business is from the location used in the query.
+An SEO campaign cannot change a business's physical address, but strong relevance and prominence signals can counterbalance a distance disadvantage in many competitive markets.

-Prominence reflects how well known and trusted the business is, based on what Google finds across the web: reviews, citations, links, articles, and the overall completeness of the business profile.
-Prominence is the signal most directly influenced by an active local SEO campaign, and it is where the majority of strategic work sits.
+How well known and trusted the business is, based on what Google finds across the web: reviews, citations, links, articles, and profile completeness.
+Prominence is the signal most directly influenced by an active local SEO campaign.

 How Malaysia's Search Behaviour Changes the Strategy